Promoting healthier habits in college students through a nostalgic and playful accountability partner for intrinsic motivation.

 FINAL SOLUTION

-Meet Dash, the DoorDash Dog – Your companion to eating healthy
+Meet Dash, the DoorDash Dog – Your companion to eating healthy.

 Dash is an accountability partner to encourage college students to eat healthier.
 Dash's health and mood will be based on the user's recent orders.

-Healthy orders = Happy Dash
+Healthy orders = Happy Dash, Unhealthy orders = Sad Dash

 According to Pearson’s Law, performance improves when measured and improves exponentially when both measured and reported.
 Publicly committing to goals increases the likelihood of completion to 65%, while having an accountability partner raises the success rate to 95% (Source: The Medium).